 CMS provides the ideal international policy frameworks to facilitate close collaboration amongst stakeholders.
 CMS policies include the removal of barriers to migration, the building of transboundary ecological networks (e.g. Resolution 10.3) and the maintenance of animal migration in central Asia as one of the last global “migration hotspots”.
 Through developing an initiative for central Asian mammals the treaty is acting as a catalyst to foster collaboration between all stakeholders, with the aim to harmonize and strengthen the implementation of CMS and its instruments targeting large mammals.

 In February 2014, the Secretariat in cooperation with the Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ) launched a dialogue process and stakeholder survey to assess the gaps and needs with regard to migratory mammal conservation in the wider central Asian region.
-This process includes consultations and interviews with governments and stakeholders involved in species conservation.
+This process included consultations and interviews with governments and stakeholders involved in species conservation.
 With support of the national offices of the GIZ, it was possible to conduct national stakeholder consultations in Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan in May 2014.

 |Title||Status||Status date||Party number||Region|